pulumi/docs/content/docs/using-pulumi/crossguard/snyk-policy.md

 ## Next Steps

-Once you've tested the Policy Pack, an organization administrator can publish the Policy Pack to the Pulumi Cloud to be enforced across your organization.
-To learn more see [Enforcing a Policy Pack Across an Organization](/docs/using-pulumi/crossguard/get-started#enforcing-a-policy-pack).
+Once you've tested the Policy Pack, an organization administrator can publish the Policy Pack to Pulumi Cloud to be enforced across your organization.
+To learn more,see [Enforcing a Policy Pack Across an Organization](/docs/using-pulumi/crossguard/get-started#enforcing-a-policy-pack).